 - We can configure the Timeline slicer by Year, Month, Quarter, Week, and Day.

 This has been a guide to Power BI Timeline.
-Here we discuss how to import & create Power BI timeline slicer to select multiple ranges of data & see specific period visuals along with examples.
+Here we discuss how to import & create a Power BI timeline slicer to select multiple ranges of data & see specific period visuals along with examples.
 You can learn more about Power BI from the following articles –